Top Hosts Reports

 Attention

-Given the wide variety of Systems and Hosts that WOCU is able to monitor, a detailed description of the different existing Metrics is beyond the scope of this manual, as the Metrics available to you in this option will always depend on the type of monitored elements.
+Given the wide variety of Systems and Devices that WOCU-Monitoring is capable of monitoring, a detailed description of the different Metrics that exist exceeds the scope of this manual, since the Metrics available to you in this option will always depend on the type of elements monitored.

 Function